Last Updated on August 7th, 2019

 Scientists have found that in a group of people, the individual perceived as the most attractive has the most “average” looks of the group.
 This means that you don’t have to worry about being around people whom you believe to be more attractive than yourself when you go out.
 You might actually be the most attractive person in the group because you are seen as having the greatest number of shared beauty characteristics in the group.

 In the United States, most of the time it’s considered just plain good manners to look people in the eyes when interacting with them.
 (In confrontational situations, however, different rules apply, and different subcultures in the United States have different norms.)
 If you have acne, this has several advantages for you.
-A smaller portion of your face is in the other person’s field of vision, their gaze focused on your eyes.
+A smaller portion of your face is in the other person’s field of vision.
+Their gaze focused on your eyes4, so their attention is drawn away from your pimples.
 And slightly lowering your forehead, not to “look down” at the other person, but to change the effects of gravity on your face, will press skin around blemishes and make them smaller.

 If there is anything I’ve noticed about the few “rich and famous” people I’ve met, it’s that a lot of them reach a point in their lives they simply don’t care what other people think.
 While I do believe that the norms of ethical behavior apply to everyone, I also believe that some people are more attractive when they are simply comfortable in their own skin.